Going green, big business hires auditors for proof

 Companies for years have released environmental reports separate from their financial statements.
 It started with oil companies trying to repair their image after the 1989 Valdez oil spill.
 Most big companies' websites link to sustainability or corporate responsibility reports, voluntary accounts of environmental and social impacts.
 At times it can be difficult to tell how much of a difference companies are making overall.

-"Plenty of companies are taking actions to reduce their environmental footprints," said Sandy Nessing, head of sustainability at power group American Electric Power.
+"Plenty of companies are taking actions to reduce their environmental footprints," said Sandy Nessing, head of sustainability at power group American Electric Power (AEP.N).

-These activities run the gamut from retail titan Wal-Mart, which is cutting back on packaging, to drinks maker Coca-Cola Co, which is trimming water use, she said.
+These activities run the gamut from retail titan Wal-Mart (WMT.N), which is cutting back on packaging, to drinks maker Coca-Cola Co (KO.N), which is trimming water use, she said.

 But watchdog groups and the public can still cast a skeptical eye on reports about companies' green achievements if they are not audited.

 Kimberly-Clark has since started having its reports reviewed by a sustainability consultant and an outside advisory board.
-It also worked with Greenpeace and in 2009 announced a tighter policy on buying fiber.
+It also worked with Greenpeace and in 2009 announced a tighter policy on buying fibre.

 "We don't believe we misled anyone," said Kimberly-Clark spokeswoman Kay Jackson.